castean/myProfile/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Deploy Ruby on Rails into an AWS EC2 Instance
+Deploy Ruby on Rails en una Instancia de AWS EC2
-# Connect to your instance from your terminal
+# Connectar la instancia en tu terminal
 ssh -i /path_to_the_file/file_name.pem ubuntu@ip # Public IP From EC2 Instance
 # When running this after the first download, it will through an error
 # It will say that this instance isn't secure, for that will run
-# The following cmd
+# El siguiente cmd
 chmod 400 /Downloads/example-key-1.pem
 # Because the Pen file doesn't have the right permission to execute it
 # Then will be able to log with the last command